GlitchSecure/website/index.md

 feature-button2-link: "/platform/"

 # Call-to-action
-cta-title: "Need a security assessment?"
+cta-title: "Need a pentest?
+Let's talk."
 cta-subtitle: "Looking for more information or want to try out the GlitchSecure platform?<br>We're here to help!
-Enter your email and we'll get back to you today!"
+Enter your email to schedule an intro call."
-cta-button-text: "Let's Talk!"
+cta-button-text: "Book a call!"
 cta-button-link: "https://cal.com/team/glitchsecure/intro/?email="
 ---